wofsauge/isaac-xml-validator/README.md

 ## Usage with Docker

 For most users, you will probably want to manually integrate the Python script into your existing lint routine.
-Alternatively, you can use [a Docker Image](https://hub.docker.com/r/opensauce04/isaac-xml-validator) that automatically invokes the script.
+Alternatively, you can use [a Docker Image](https://hub.docker.com/r/opensauce04/isaac-xml-validator) that contains the script and its dependencies.

 ## Creating New XSD Files